sudipbarua/RTDS-Dataset-Generation-Framework/README.md

 ## Lab Setup

-To deploy this framework, you need a virtualized network environment.
+To deploy this framework, we used a virtualized network environment.

 ### System Description